 Your next step will be to measure the space you have available, as well as any design plans you want to make.
 Your design should incorporate an area large enough to add a chair and a small table.
 A circle or horseshoe shape would be perfect!

-This will insure you have a place to sit, and somewhere to place a glass of lemonade and a plate of cookies.
+This will insure you have a place to sit and enjoy Afternoon Tea and a plate of cookies.
 After all, what is a Sanctuary without a bit of physical nourishment!